DougF-5749/DougF-5749/README.md

 # 👋 Hello, I'm Doug 👋

 I'm a former teacher and education leader with a passion for STEM and a proven ability to communicate complex ideas effectively.
-After years of honing my skills in logical problem-solving, project management, and collaborative teamwork, I transitioned into the world of **full-stack development**.
+After years of honing my skills in logical problem-solving, project management, and collaborative teamwork, I transitioned into the world of **software development**.
 With a strong foundation in **agile practices** and **user-focused design**, I am now leveraging my experience and technical expertise to build impactful, scalable software solutions.

 ## 🛠️ Technical Skills and Tools 🛠️